 However, we are seeing a number of carriers providing connectivity to a growing range of Cloud based applications and platforms through their MPLS networks thus giving the security and performance of a private network.
 MPLS access to new cloud apps and platforms will always lag being the internet as carriers have to specifically provide the interconnections to their networks whereas the application and platform providers themselves are in control of the Internet interconnectivity.

-One new development which some of the SD WAN vendors can take credit for is the creation of a new network type.
+One new, and increasing, development which some of the SD WAN vendors can take credit for is the creation of a new network type.
 There’s now a third option between Internet and MPLS and that is Optimised IP.
 This is where SD WAN providers are putting their own equipment or software in data centres around the world and next to Platform and Software as a Service providers to improve the performance of the internet.

 There are a couple of variations to this model but on the whole a Customer will still purchase their own local internet circuit with the SD WAN CPE creating a secure tunnel to the SD WAN vendors nearest Point of Presence on the internet.
 Once at this PoP the data will use private connectivity to reach the nearest egress PoP to where the data is trying to reach, thus not traversing multiple AS networks on the internet.
 It’s like a private cloud within the internet.

 This solution looks to combine the advantage of MPLS performance with the cost advantages of local internet access and again works best when competing against international MPLS solutions.